 Student possession of cell phones, electronic video games, iPods, iPads, MP3 players, cameras or other personal electronic devices on school property or at school related functions is prohibited.
 Some schools may allow cell phones to be carried by students but at St. Paul Catholic School, the phones must be turned off and turned into the teacher during school hours.
 The teacher will return the phones at the end of the day.
+Students may only be allowed to access their cell phones after they have dismissed from the building.
 Violation of the policy will result in confiscation of the electronic device, and kept in the School Office until a parent comes to pick up the item(s).
 The student will then be subject to disciplinary measures.
 St. Paul Catholic School is not responsible for the security of the electronic devices brought to school by students.
-Multiple offenses will result in confiscation of the school year.
+Multiple offenses will result in confiscation of the device until the end of the school year.

 Students are prohibited from photographing or video-recording students or school personnel without their specific permission.
 Violation of this policy may result in suspension or expulsion at the discretion of the principal.
-Students may not use or have visible during school functions any electronic items: such as the following: cell phones, iPods, iPads, laptop computers, Blackberry devices, MP3 players, digital cameras, CD players, Gameboys, etc..., unless permission has been given by the Principal to allow them on a special occasion.
+Students may not use or have visible during school functions any electronic items: such as the following: cell phones, wireless earpiece, smartwatch, iPads, laptop computers, Blackberry devices, MP3 players, digital cameras, CD players, Gameboys, etc...., unless permission has been given by the Principal to allow them on a special occasion.